nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 echo 132 > /sys/class/gpio/export
 ```

-Follow along with the examples to learn more about sysfs including how to directly read and write to sysfs. ** All examples in the GPIO documentation are done using one of NTC's **Buildroot** based images.
+Follow along with the examples to learn more about sysfs including how to directly read and write to sysfs.
+All examples in the GPIO documentation are done using one of NTC's **Buildroot** based images.

 #### Get GPIO Sysfs File Name

 To address a GPIO port via sysfs, you do not use the C.H.I.P.
 Pro or GR8 pin name.
 Sysfs sees the pins as another set of numbers.
 To find out what number to use for each GPIO pin reference the table below.

-**Sysfs Pin Names**
+**Sysfs Pin Numbers**

 D0 - D7: